Search

 The earnings from a mutual fund depend on how the investments in the fund perform.
 If they do well, you might benefit from healthy returns over the long term.
 But high returns are usually only possible with a relatively high level of risk, and you can also lose money in mutual funds.
 Ultimately, the returns depend on the investments you choose and what happens with the markets and the economy while you're investing.

-The amount you earn from an annuity, on the other hand, depends on other factors.
-With a fixed annuity, you receive a specific guaranteed interest rate that's defined in advance.
-But with variable annuities, you choose from a variety of subaccounts that are invested in the market, similar to mutual funds.
-Earnings are uncertain—much of it depending on how the subaccounts perform.
+• With variable annuities, you choose from a variety of subaccounts that are invested in the market, similar to mutual funds.
+Earnings are uncertain—much of it depends on how the subaccounts perform.
 So again, you have the possibility of losses or gains depending on market performance.

 3. Only annuities are specifically designed for guaranteed retirement income